-European Research Infrastructures
+European Research Infrastructures for neuroscience

 European Life Science Research Infrastructures (LS RIs) Catalogue of Services

 It is meant to offer an overview of what kind of services (access to samples and technologies, data, tools, expertise etc.) are offered by biomedical research infrastructures, including information on access mode, costs and contacts.
 Potential JTC applicants can check whether a service might be included in the proposal’s workplan.
 Few examples of service pipelines involving different research infrastructures are also presented.
 Please note that as all the RIs are developing new services, the catalogue will be updated on a regular basis.

 Human Brain Project

 The Human Brain Project, the largest brain science project in Europe, has developed EBRAINS, an open European research infrastructure in the fields of neuroscience, computing and brain-related medicine.
 EBRAINS Data and Knowledge services facilitate sharing of and access to research data, computational models and software, ensuring data consistency and quality.
 Within EBRAINS it has been developed the open Metadata Initiative for Neuroscience Data Structures, openMINDS.

 The Virtual Brain Cloud is a project of the EOSC and an infrastructure facility of EBRAINS.
 It integrates the data of large cohorts of patients in the field of neurodegeneratives diseases.
 It will develop and validate a decision support system, a cloud-based brain simulation platform, to support personalized diagnostics and treatments in neurodegeneratives diseases.